akulebyakin/tri-shad-homework/README.md

     Another way to set up these properties is to pass it through CLI as mentioned above in the task1.

-2. Put the ZIP archive with control and test files to the xlm-compare directory or wherever you want but set __task_two_zip_data_file__ with absolute file path then.
+2. Put the ZIP archive with control and test files to the root project directory or wherever you want but set __task_two_zip_data_file__ with absolute file path then.
 3. Run tests using Maven